 I used Pink Ladies and Honeycrisp apples in this recipe, but you can use what you find when you go picking.

 Or maybe you’ve got friends with apples trees.
-When I asked Bir what kind of apples she liked to use for this recipe, she says, “The ones that are free, that you find.”
+When I asked Sara what kind of apples she liked to use for this recipe, she says, “The ones that are free, that you find.”
 Of course!
 What else would a forager say?

-All things considered, though, you might be as lucky as I am to find a local orchard that also produces cider and applesauce, which you can use for this recipe and which will undoubtedly create a more interesting apple flavor.
+All things considered, though, you might be as lucky as I am to find a local orchard that also produces cider and applesauce, which you can use for this recipe and will undoubtedly create a more interesting apple flavor.

 I also plan on making the Citrus Curd from The Fruit Forager's Companion, which calls for lemon, orange or limes.
 I think I will use all of them.
 I don’t live in California or anywhere that citrus grows, so my foraging for citrus will be the grocery store for this one.